-Michigan Tech Head Coach Steve Olson will embark on his second season at the reigns of the program when the Huskies kick off their season Thursday night at Truman State.
-Olson guided Tech to a 4-7 overall record in 2017, which included the key win in the annual Miner's Cup game against Northern Michigan.
-This will be Olson's eighth overall season as a coach at Tech.
-He served as the defensive coordinator for three seasons prior to being named the head coach for the 2017 season.
+Michigan Tech Head Coach Steve Olson is getting set to embark on his third season at the reigns of the program when the Huskies kickoff their season Saturday at Hillsdale.
+The Huskies went 4-6 in 2018, but retained the Miner's Cup for the ninth straight year with a 35-33 win at Northern Michigan.
+This will be Olson's ninth overall season as a coach at Tech.
+He served as the defensive coordinator for three seasons prior to being selected as the head coach for the 2017 season.

 The Huskies welcomed Jace Daniels to the coaching staff as the new offensive line coach during the offseason.
 Daniels, a native of Escanaba, Michigan, brings a wealth of knowledge and experience to the Huskies staff.
 Over the past two seasons at Northern Michigan, Daniels led an offensive line that created running lanes for Jake Mayon who earned Great Lakes Intercollegiate Athletic Conference Offensive Back of the Year honors in back-to-back seasons.
 Three of his offensive linemen garnered All-Conference accolades during his two seasons.
 Daniels helped coach a Northern Michigan offense that ranked second in the GLIAC during the 2018 campaign in rushing yards per game (241.8), yards per carry (5.0), rushing touchdowns (29), and first downs gained on the ground (146).
 The total offensive yardage for the Wildcats this past season was the third most in the GLIAC at 381.1 yards per game.